-The Center on Global Energy Policy hosted an event to explore the findings of new peer-reviewed research published in Joule, “Low-Carbon Production of Iron & Steel: Technology Options, Economic Assessment, and Policy Options,” focused on the dynamic landscape of net-zero energy systems in heavy industry.
+The Center on Global Energy Policy will host an event to explore the findings of new peer-reviewed research published in Joule, “Low-Carbon Production of Iron & Steel: Technology Options, Economic Assessment, and Policy Options,” focused on the dynamic landscape of net-zero energy systems in heavy industry.
 The research examines four potential approaches to decarbonizing hard-to-abate sectors like iron and steel production: zero-carbon hydrogen, biomass, electrification, and CCS; and assesses the current, likely and projected costs.

 - Dr. Julio Friedmann, Senior Research Scholar, Center on Global Energy Policy at Columbia SIPA

 - Roxanne Brown, International Vice President at Large, United Steelworkers

 - Tom Dower, Vice President, Public Policy, LanzaTech

 - Dr. Paula Gant, Senior Vice President, Strategy & Commercialization, Gas Technology Institute